LIV4D/MAPLES-DR/README.md

 test_set = maples_dr.load_test_set()
 ```

-If necessary, the dataset archive is automatically downloaded from `Figshare <https://doi.org/10.6084/m9.figshare.24328660>`_, extracted and cached locally.
+If necessary, the dataset archive is automatically downloaded from [Figshare](https://doi.org/10.6084/m9.figshare.24328660), extracted and cached locally.
 The data is then returned as a `Dataset` object assimilable to a list of samples stored as dictionnaries containing all MAPLES-DR labels.

 For example, the vessel map of the first sample of the train set can be accessed with: